damiandennis/yii2-scrollingblocks/README.md

 Scrolling Blocks
 ===============

-This is a pinterest style layout using the wookmark jquery plugin with scrolling and responsive capabilities built in.
+This is a pinterest style layout using the wookmark jquery plugin with infinite scrolling and responsive capabilities built in.

 Install via composer: